Wondering which GPS for truck drivers is better? Rand McNally or Garmin?

 Tap and pinch on the screen to zoom the display.

-Garmin Dezl 780 comes with pre-installed maps and truck-related warnings for the truck's route.
+Garmin Dezl 780 comes with pre-installed maps and truck-related warnings for route.
 For example, any nearby low bridge, sharp bends, steep inclinations, etc.

-Simply, fill in your vehicle profile information such as weight, height, length, the width, and the GPS device will provide safe truck-related routes appropriate to the dimensions of the truck.
+Simply, fill in the vehicle profile information.
+Set the weight, height, length, width, and the GPS device will provide safest routes appropriate to the dimensions of the truck.

 2. It comes with break-planning

-Garmin Dēzl 780 truck navigation device provides you with timely updates about the route’s key stopovers that most truck drivers care about such as restaurants, fuel stations, rest zones, lodgings, ATMs, or Wi-Fi availability.
+Garmin Dēzl 780 truck navigation device provides timely updates about the route’s key stopovers that most truck drivers care about such as restaurants, fuel stations, rest zones, lodgings, ATMs, or Wi-Fi availability.

 That way, you can plan your future on the road stops.